Jagersfontein: Main Pit Operations

 The Jagersfontein Mine is currently the deepest hand-excavated hole in the world.

 For the duration of the mine's operational history, it was run by De Beers up to 1972, when it was deproclaimed.
 De Beers did however retain prospecting rights on the property until 2002.

 Stockpile Dumps Reprocessing

 A court case, De Beers Consolidated Mines Ltd v Ataqua Mining (Pty) Ltd, in December 2007,related to historic stockpile dumps were found not subject to the Mineral and Petroleum Resources Development Act.
 All standard National Environmental Management Act processes however still applied.

 Limited Reprocessing operations at the mine was eventually started in September 2010 by a company named Son Op before it changed its name to Jagersfontein Development.

 Reinet Investments of Luxembourg became involved around 2011, but eventually sold out to Stargems Group around early 2022.

 Tailings dam collapse

-At around 6am on Sunday the 11th September 2022, parts of a tailings dam collapsed on the outskirts of Jagersfontein.
+At around 6am on Sunday 11 September 2022, parts of a tailings dam collapsed on the outskirts of Jagersfontein.